pkgxdev/pkgx/README.md

 move it to an issue.
 Bug fixes straight to pull request or issue please!

 ## Using A Local Checkout

+When developing tea you often want to use that version as your primary tea install.
+We provide a script to achieve this:

 ```sh
 git clone https://github.com/teaxyz/cli tea